realar-project/realar/README.md

 }
 ```

-And you need to wrap your react-dom render block, to realar `init` function:
+And you need to wrap your react-dom render block, to Realar `init` function call:

 ```javascript
 import React from "react";